JodieHillKitcherside/ci-project01-bcfcls/README.md

 ### Team features
 1. Players and their poitions table:
 This table displays all player names and their postion.
 This means the user can look up any team player.
 For example: player A's wife may wish to use the website to find out what postion player A plays.
+2. Fantasy Rules 23/24:
+This feaure displays two tables - match points and bonus points.
+The user can identify which points they will be allocated and which actions will earn them extra points towards the team's fantasy team.
-2. Player of the match:
+3. Player of the match:
 This feature identifies the latest player of the match.
 This encourages users to click  on the team page to see updates from the prevous game.
 A user may be an assigned player that dd not play the previou week and would like to catch up on the highlights.
-3. Latest match highlights:
+4. Latest match highlights:
 This feature lists several points of reference from the previous match.
-4. Quotes from team Mascot, Captain and Manager:
+5. Quotes from team Mascot, Captain and Manager:
 This featured diplays images and quotes from team members and creates a sense of community.
 The user can sense what kid of football tram this is from reading the quotes and seeing photos of the team.
 /* Insert image of the team page */